Escape the daily grind and treat your furry companion to an outdoor adventure on one of these dog-friendly hikes near Melbourne.

 Hidden away in the Otway Ranges is the peaceful Lake Elizabeth.
 The calm waters of this magical drowned valley are dotted with dead tree trunks.

-Although the walk’s a short one, there’s a campground close by where your doggo is welcome too, so make it a weekend trip.
+Although this dog-friendly hike is a short one, there’s a campground close by where your doggo is welcome too, so make it a weekend trip.
 That gives you more chances to spot the elusive local platypus.

 Photo thanks to Visit Vic